nomeata/haskell-for-readers/haskell-for-readers.md

 Because functions a simply abstracted expressions, they are also pure: The return value depends *only* on the value of the arguments to the function; not on the time of day, the user’s mood or the system’s random number generator.
 In that sense they behave just like mathematical functions.

 But if expressions and functions can’t *do* anything, how can we write useful programs?
 Programs that respond to network requests, or do an in-place array sort, or use concurrency?
 Can we do that, and still have a pure language?
 Yes, we can, and Haskell’s solution to this dilemma are monads.
-We will handle that topic in a quick-and-dirty way in [the chapter on imperative code](#io) and more properly [within the chapter on type classes](#monads).
+We will handle that topic in a quick-and-dirty way in [the chapter on imperative code](#io) and more properly [the chapter on monads](#monads).